About us

 Current Commissioners:

-Jeni Arndt currently serves as the mayor of Fort Collins and has formerly served as a member of the Colorado House of Representatives for the 53rd District (Larimer County).
+Jeni Arndt currently serves as the Mayor of Fort Collins and has formerly served as a member of the Colorado House of Representatives for the 53rd District (Larimer County).
 While at the Colorado General Assembly, she held leadership positions as the chair of Agriculture, Livestock and Water Committee and chair of Water Resources Review Committee.
 Commissioner Arndt also serves on the boards of Platte River Power Authority, Fort Collins/Loveland Airport, Urban Renewal Authority, and Boxelder Basin Regional Stormwater Authority.
 She has focused on water, agriculture, small businesses, and public education, and is a life-long member of Colorado Water Congress.
 She has resided in Fort Collins since she was a child, but has also served in the Peace Corps in Morocco and has lived and worked in Mozambique, Africa.
 She has a PhD in Literacy and Language from Purdue University in Indiana, a Master of Arts degree in Geography from the University of Colorado, a Masters of Arts degree in Special Education from Purdue, and a bachelor’s degree in Sociology from Colorado College.
 She and her husband of 32 years have three adult children and in her free time she enjoys running, biking, swimming, reading, and talking to people.
 Commissioner Arndt represents a community regulated by the Water Quality Control Division, and is employed by an entity that is subject to fees set pursuant to Article 8.
 First term, expires 2/25.
 Registered Democrat.

 Jennifer Bock serves as the Assistant City Attorney for the City of Steamboat Springs.
 She has over 14 years of experience working on water law issues including the Salton Sea, mining discharge, and water rights in California and Colorado, for government, tribal, and non-profit organizations.
 Prior to working for the City, Jennifer worked for High Country Conservation Advocates in Crested Butte and served as a Hearings Officer for the Colorado Oil and Gas Conservation Commission.
 She has lived in India and South Africa, and took a year off to travel the globe with her husband before clerking for Justice Gregory J. Hobbs of the Colorado Supreme Court.
 Jennifer has a BA from Georgetown University, and a JD from UC Berkeley School of Law with a certificate in Environmental Law.
 Commissioner Bock represents a community regulated by the Water Quality Control Division, and is employed by an entity that is subject to fees set pursuant to Article 8.
-First term, expires 2/24.
+Second term, expires 2/27.
 Registered Democrat.

 April Long is a professional engineer with 17 years of experience in water resources management.
 For 11 years she served as the Stormwater Manager and Clean River Program Manager for the City of Aspen, focusing on water quality and river health improvements for the Roaring Fork River, a 303d listed stream.
 Her work ranges from writing policy, regulations, and technical design guidelines to master planning, design and construction of award-winning capital projects that use creative and natural approaches for removing pollutants from stormwater runoff.
 Commissioner Long serves as the Executive Director of the Ruedi Water and Power Authority, a quasi-governmental organization that works to preserve and protect the water resources of the Roaring Fork Valley.
 She is an alumnus of the Colorado Water Leaders program and is the legislative appointee to the Colorado River Basin Roundtable.
 Commissioner Long grew up in Alabama and has a degree in Biosystems Engineering from Auburn University.
 She lives in the Roaring Fork Valley and enjoys exploring western lands and waters with her family by foot, bike, or raft.
 Commissioner Long represents a community regulated by the Water Quality Control Division, and is employed by an entity that is subject to fees set pursuant to Article 8.
 Second term, expires 2/25.
 Registered Democrat.